The road less travelled

 Shio no Michi Trail

 Join a unique 7-day off the beaten track adventure holiday in Nagano, the mountainous heart of Japan, for stunning scenery and an in-depth cultural experience

-In landlocked Shinshu (today’s Nagano), the route saw the transportation of various kinds of goods, the most-prized of which was salt, along treacherous mountain roads, carried by porters and oxen and often traded for rice and tobacco.
+In landlocked Shinshu (today’s Nagano), the route saw the transportation of various kinds of goods, the most-prized of which was salt, along treacherous mountain paths, carried by porters and oxen and often traded for rice, cotton and tobacco.

 Getting to the start